nairadithya/website/src/content/blog/raindrop/index.md

 isEssay: true
 ---

 There's a lot to gain from documenting and curating what you've been reading.
 It makes you remarkably more intentional about the things you read.
 Secondly, it's great to revisit things you found cool and re-evaluating them.

-It's part of the reason I started the [garden](/garden).
+It's one of the reasons why I started the [garden](/garden).

 The way I'm organizing my bookmarks is to optimize for those two feelings.
 Intentionality and the feeling of surprise when you revisit the things you found worth saving.